pmb-mo2/mo2-rog-chakram/README.md

 3. Try installing the Interception driver for more reliable input simulation
 4. If using the Interception driver, make sure it's properly installed and running
 5. Run the application as administrator: right-click `run.py` and select "Run as administrator"

+### Adaptive Control Issues

+If the adaptive control system isn't working as expected:
+1. Make sure adaptive control is enabled in the configuration
+2. Try adjusting the sensitivity parameters in the configuration editor
+3. Reset to default settings if you've made extensive changes
+4. Try disabling individual features (dynamic deadzone, prediction) to isolate issues

+### Combat Mode Issues

+If combat mode isn't working properly:
+1. Verify the combat mode key is correctly set in the configuration
+2. Check if automatic game state detection is interfering with manual toggling
+3. Try adjusting the combat timeout value if it's switching out of combat too quickly

 ### Interception Driver Issues